Fly Fishing Gear

 Understanding Fly Line Color

 Let's get this out of the way right now.
-During daylight hours, especially on bright days, it is IMPOSSIBLE for a fly line to just "blend in".
-From the bottom of a river where the fish live, all fly line looks the same when they look upward - a long, black line snaking across the top of the water.
-From the bottom of the river, the color of a fly line is immaterial - it instead is just a solid, unnatural thing that is lying on top of the water.
+During daylight hours, especially on bright days, it is impossible for a fly line to just "blend in" and remain hidden from the trout.
+When seen from the bottom of a river where the fish live, all fly line looks the same when they look upward - a long, black line snaking across the top of the water.
+From the bottom of the river, the color of a fly line is immaterial.
+From a trout's perspective, the fly line is a solid, unnatural thing that is lying on top of the water.

 Now, during very low light conditions - particularly if you fly fish at night for bass and such - fly line color can indeed be important.
-Oddly, pure black isn't the best color - few things in life are ever "pure black."
-Instead, the consensus is for varioius shades of dark brown/dary grey - depending largely on the color and clarity of the water where you'll be fishing.
+Oddly, pure black isn't the best color.
+Few things in life are ever "pure black."
+Instead, the consensus is for various shades of dark brown/dark gray - depending largely on the color and clarity of the water where you'll be fishing.

 Understanding Fly Line Codes

-A person who is new to fly fishing can be completely forgiven for not understanding a word on a fly box.
-The codes, to new anglers, make absolutely no sense what-so-ever.
+A person new to fly fishing can be forgiven for not understanding a word on a fly box.
+To new anglers, the codes used on the fly box make absolutely no sense what-so-ever.
 Yet, once you understand how they work, the codes on fly boxes are a life-saver.
-So....let's go over some examples.
+Here's some examples.

-2. DT-6-F : This code means that the fly line is a double taper fly line, with a weight of 6, and floats
+• DT-6-F : This code means that the fly line is a double taper fly line, with a weight of 6, and floats.

 Just remember, on fly line boxes, the taper of the fly line is the first code (DT, WF, L, ST), the weight of the fly line is the second code (1-14), and the density of the fly line (S, F, F/S) is the third code.